 All students are required to arrange for full payment at the time of registration.
 This may be in the form of a single payment at registration or in the form of monthly installment payments as provided in our deferred payment option.
 Terms of the various payment plans are described below.

-- The Parent Work Hours Equivalent fee will be adjusted as hours are
+The Parent Work Hours Equivalent fee will be adjusted as hours are completed during the school year for specified events/tasks to be selected by administration.

 A student who becomes delinquent in his monthly installment payments may be asked to withdraw from school until his account is brought to a current status.